-- Allow you to file an appeal orally or in writing.
-If you submit your appeal orally, you must follow it up with a signed, written appeal.
-You can get help with writing the appeal.
-If you do not follow-up with a signed, written appeal, your appeal will not be resolved.
-However, the date that you submitted the oral appeal is the filing date. - Ensure filing an appeal will not count against you or your provider in any way. - Allow you to authorize another person to act on your behalf, including a provider.
-If you authorize another person to act on your behalf, the MHP might ask you to sign a form authorizing the MHP to release information to that person.

-- Have your benefits continued upon request for an appeal within the required timeframe, which is 10 days from the date your Notice of Adverse Benefit Determination was mailed or personally given to you.
+- Allow you to file an appeal orally or in writing. - Ensure filing an appeal will not count against you or your provider in any way. - Allow you to authorize another person to act on your behalf, including a provider.
+If you authorize another person to act on your behalf, the mental health plan might ask you to sign a form authorizing the mental health plan to release information to that person. - Have your benefits continued upon request for an appeal within the required timeframe, which is 10 days from the date your Notice of Adverse Benefit Determination was mailed or personally given to you.
 You do not have to pay for continued services while the appeal is pending.
-However, if you do request continuation of the benefit, and the final decision of the appeal confirms the decision to reduce or discontinue the service you are receiving, you may be required to pay the cost of services provided while the appeal was pending. - Ensure that the individuals making the decision on your appeal are qualified to do so and not involved in any previous level of review or decision-making. - Allow you or your representative to examine your case file, including your medical record, and any other documents or records considered during the appeal process. - Allow you to have a reasonable opportunity to present evidence and testimony and make legal and factual arguments, in person, or in writing. - Allow you, your representative, or the legal representative of a deceased member's estate to be included as parties to the appeal. - Let you know your appeal is being reviewed by sending you written confirmation. - Inform you of your right to request a State Hearing, following the completion of the appeal process with the MHP.
+However, if you do request continuation of the benefit, and the final decision of the appeal confirms the decision to reduce or discontinue the service you are receiving, you may be

+- required to pay the cost of services provided while the appeal was pending. - Ensure that the individuals making the decision on your appeal are qualified to do so and not involved in any previous level of review or decision-making. - Allow you or your representative to examine your case file, including your medical record, and any other documents or records considered during the appeal process. - Allow you to have a reasonable opportunity to present evidence and testimony and make legal and factual arguments, in person, or in writing. - Allow you, your representative, or the legal representative of a deceased beneficiary's estate to be included as parties to the appeal. - Let you know your appeal is being reviewed by sending you written confirmation. - Inform you of your right to request a State Hearing, following the completion of the appeal process with the mental health plan.